 This Act sets out the regime for screening, assessing and reviewing environmental aspects of any project involving the federal government.
-Note: Federal involvement includes granting leases, permits or licences that enable the project to be carried out.
-The Act may apply to activities on or in Canadian lands, waters and airspace and to projects outside Canada which involve the federal government.
+Please note that federal involvement includes granting leases, permits or licences that enable the project to be carried out.
+The Act may apply to activities on or in Canadian lands, waters and airspace, and to projects outside Canada which involve the federal government.